Weierstrass filtration on Teichmuller curves and Lyapunov exponents: Weierstrass filtrations for several sections

 \subsection{Application to the sum of Lyapunov exponents}

-The existence of Weierstrass semigroup (pair) filtration is convenient for computation.
+The existence of Weierstrass semigroup (pair) filtrations is convenient for computation.

-\begin{corollary} If there exists a Weierstrass semigroup (pair) filtration for a Teichm\"{u}ller curve, then we can compute the sum of Lyapunov exponents.
-The denominator of the sum of the Lyapunov exponents divides $(m_1+1)...(m_k+1)$ \end{corollary} \begin{proof} The sum of Lyapunov exponents is $L(C)=degf_*\omega_{S/C}/deg(\mathcal{L})$ by Theorem \ref{sumly}.
-The sum of Weierstrass semigroup (pair) filtration is $degf_*\omega_{S/C}-g deg(\mathcal{L})$ by corollary \ref{WSF}.
+\begin{Corollary} If there exists a Weierstrass semigroup (pair) filtration for a Teichm\"{u}ller curve, then we can compute the sum of Lyapunov exponents.
+Moreover, the denominator of the sum of Lyapunov exponents divides $(m_1+1)\cdots(m_k+1)$. \end{Corollary} \begin{proof} The sum of Lyapunov exponents is $L(C)=\mathrm{deg}f_*\omega_{S/C}/\mathrm{deg}(\mathcal{L})$ by Theorem \ref{sumly}.
+The sum of the degree of each graded quotient line bundles of the Weierstrass semigroup (pair) filtration is $\mathrm{deg}f_*\omega_{S/C}-g \mathrm{deg}(\mathcal{L})$ by Corollary \ref{WSF}.